Vietnamese Bread Rolls

 Preparation

-- Beat the dough slightly and knead well.
-Divide the dough into 6 to 10 portions, size of your choices.
+- Gently punch down the dough to release air and knead it well on a floured surface.
+Divide the dough into 6 to 10 portions, depending on your preferred size for the rolls.

-- Preheat the oven to 375F or 190C degree.
-Bake for about 20 minutes until the bread turn light yellow and toothpicks come out clean.
+- Preheat the oven to 375°F (190°C).
+Bake the rolls for about 20 minutes, or until they are a light golden yellow and a toothpick inserted comes out clean.

 What kind of yeast do you used?